Chloeh24/prime-challenge/README.md

 ## What I would do if I had more time
 - Update the styling and design of the table so it's easier to read
 - Add more tests
-- Try to reduce runtime when N is a large number